New non-arithmetic complex hyperbolic lattices II: Commensurability invariants

 The following arithmeticity criterion is well known (we often refer to this statement as the Mostow/Vinberg arithmeticity criterion), see section~4 of~\cite{mostowpacific} or section~12 of~\cite{delignemostow}. \begin{prop} $\Gamma$ is arithmetic if and only if for every non-trivial automorphism $\varphi$ of $k$, $G^\varphi$ preserves a definite Hermitian form. \end{prop} This suggests a way to measure how far a given lattice is from being arithmetic, see the following definition. \begin{dfn} Let $\Gamma$ be as above. \begin{enumerate} \item The signature spectrum of $\Gamma$ is the set of signatures $(p_i,q_i)$ of the Hermitian form preserved by $G^{\varphi_i}$, where $\varphi_i$ ranges over all automorphisms of $k=\Q(\tr{\rm Ad}\ \Gamma)$. \item The non-arithmeticity index of $\Gamma$ is the number of non-trivial automorphisms $\varphi$ of $k$ such that $G^\varphi$ preserves an indefinite Hermitian form. \end{enumerate} \end{dfn} Note that the signature spectrum is not completely well-defined, since $\su(H)=\su(\lambda H)$ for any real number $\lambda\neq 0$ (in particular one could take $\lambda<0$), but this is really the only ambiguity.
 Observe also that the signature spectrum clearly determines the non-arithmeticity index.

 Now the key observation is that a lattice in $\su(2,1)$ acts irreducibly on $\C^3$, so it preserves a unique Hermitian form (up to scaling).
 This is of course also true for the Galois conjugates of a given lattice.
-Since a subgroup of finite index in a lattice is also a lattice, we get that the non-arithmeticity index is a commensurability invariant. \begin{prop} Let $\Gamma$ be as above, and let $\Gamma'\subset \Gamma$ be a subgroup of finite index.
+Since a subgroup of finite index in a lattice is also a lattice, we get that the non-arithmeticity index is a commensurability invariant.
+For future reference, we summarize this discussion in the statement Proposition~\ref{prop:index}. \begin{prop} Let $\Gamma$ be as above, and let $\Gamma'\subset \Gamma$ be a subgroup of finite index.
 Then $\Gamma$ and $\Gamma'$ have the same signature spectrum, and the same non-arithmeticity index. \end{prop}